The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Sharon Que and Gregg T. Alf

-• Vacuum Bagging in Plate Restoration
+• Vacuum Techniques in Plate Restoration

 Andrea Ortona